 Children are most likely to get croup between 3 months and 5 years of age.
 As they get older, it is not as common because the windpipe is larger and swelling is less likely to get in the way of breathing.
 Croup can occur at any time of the year, but it is more common in the fall and

 Types of croup

-This is the most common type of croup.
+- This is the most common type of croup.
 It is caused by a viral infection of the voice box and windpipe.
-It often starts out just like a cold, but then slowly turns into a barky cough.
+It often starts out just like a cold, but then it slowly turns into a barky cough.
 Your child's voice will become hoarse and her breathing will get noisier.
-She may make a coarse musical sound each time she breathes in called stridor.
+She may make a coarse musical sound each time she breathes in, called stridor.
 Most children with viral croup have a

 reflux from the stomach.
 It can be scary because it comes on suddenly, often in the middle of the night.
 Your child may go to bed well and wake up in a few hours, gasping for breath.
 She will be hoarse and have stridor when she breathes in.
-She also may have a barky cough.
+She may also have a barky cough.
 Most children with spasmodic croup do not have a fever.
 This type of croup can recur.
 It is similar to

 Stridor is common with mild croup, especially when a child is crying or active.
 But if a child has stridor while resting, it can be a sign of more severe croup.
 As your child's effort to breathe increases, she may stop eating and drinking.
 She also may become too tired to cough, and you may hear the stridor more with each breath.

-The danger of croup with stridor is that sometimes the airway may swell so much your child may barely be able to breathe.
+The danger of croup with stridor is that sometimes the airway may swell so much that your child may barely be able to breathe.
 In the most severe cases, your child will not be getting enough oxygen into her blood.
 If this happens, she needs to go to the hospital.
 Luckily, these most severe cases of croup do not occur very often.

 When to call the doctor